m1well/docker-container/README.md

 # docker container

 This is just a repository for a public storare of my most used container.<br/>
-> At the database container, there are some sample sql startup scripts.<br/>
+> At the database container, there are some sample sql startup scripts with autoincremented ids.<br/>
 > At the tomcat container, there is a sample webapp.<br/>

 ## Contribution